Tag: gratitude

 Yes, we are weak.
 Yes, we are normal.
 Yes, God loves us.

 Many people think they would want to have such a powerful experience of God as Elijah did.
 Through it all, Elijah still feared.
-Through it all, God still him…just as God loves you.
+Through it all, God still loved him…just as God loves you.

 • Storied Reflections